 I recently started dating someone who is living in my country for school.
 They are here on a student visa which expires in a few months.
 To be honest, I am having very strong feelings for this person and although it hasn't come up in conversation, I was curious to know more about "green card marriages."
 Could I get in trouble if we decide to get married so they can stay?
 What type of consequences might that have?
 How long would we have to be married for in order for them to get a green card?
 What would happen if things fell through and we got divorced — would they be sent back?
 Any information would be helpful!

 Studying abroad can be an incredibly enriching experience, especially when romance is involved.
-Assuming you’re in the United States, there are many ways for your love interest to remain here legally for various periods of time, and marriage is one of them.
-However, if you choose to get married for the sole purpose of extending your sweetie’s stay, you may face serious legal consequences — including up to five years in prison and a large fine.
+If you’re in the United States, there are many ways for your love interest to remain here legally for various periods of time and marriage is one of them.
+However, if you choose to get married for the sole purpose of extending your sweetie’s stay, you may face serious legal consequences — including up to time in prison and a large fine.
 Thinking about why you’re wanting to get married may help you determine your best option to move forward.

-Before you initiate a conversation about marriage with your partner, spend a good amount of time thinking about some questions.
+Before you initiate a conversation about marriage with your partner, it may be helpful to spend time thinking about your motivations for marriage.
 Are you serious about sharing a future with each other?
 Would wedding bells be on either of your minds if your partner could stay in the country without getting married?
 If your answers to either of these questions is “no,” you and your partner may want to take a step back and think about some other options — have you considered a long-distance relationship?
-Is it possible for you to visit your sweetheart in his or her country after his or her visa expires?
-Marriage is a serious commitment, and the decision to wed should be mutual and well thought out by both partners.
+Is it possible for you to visit your partner in their country after their visa expires?
+Marriage is a serious commitment, and its key that the decision be mutual and well thought out by both partners.
 There may also be serious repercussions if the marriage is for the purpose of obtaining residency or citizenship, rather than due to lifelong partnership.

 What happens if you get married only to discover that you aren’t compatible and want to separate or divorce?
-While couples typically have to file for permanent residency status together before their second wedding anniversary, that requirement can be waived if you can prove that the marriage was entered in good faith but ended in divorce or annulment, or that domestic abuse ended the relationship.
-If the marriage ends after the foreign spouse obtains a Green Card or United States passport, the card or citizenship won’t be taken away unless s/he commits a crime or leaves the country for more than a year.
-As for the emotional intricacies of your relationship as it relates to the challenges with immigration, it might be a good idea to meet with a counselor to address some of your concerns.
+While couples typically have to file for permanent residency status together before their second wedding anniversary, that requirement can be waived if you can prove that the marriage was entered in good faith but ended in divorce, annulment, or as a result of domestic abuse.
+If the marriage ends after the foreign spouse obtains a Green Card or United States passport, the card or citizenship won’t be taken away unless they commit a crime or leaves the country for more than a year.
+As for exploring the emotional intricacies of your relationship as it relates to the challenges with immigration, it might be a good idea to meet with a mental health professional to address some of your concerns.